importZL/LFM/README.md

 # Learning_From_Mistakes
-Learning From Mistakes: A Multi-level Optimization Framework (Official Pytorch implementation for applications to Neural Architecture Search (NAS) and Data Reweighting (DR)).
+Learning From Mistakes: A Multi-level Optimization Framework (Official Pytorch implementation for applications on Neural Architecture Search (NAS) and Data Reweighting (DR)).

 ## Setups
 The requiring environment is as bellow:

 - Linux
 - Python 3+
-- PyTorch 1.8.1
+- PyTorch
-- Torchvision 0.9.1
+- Torchvision

 Or, you can use the following command to build the environment and get started:
 ```bash